 Writing Tips, Ideas & Examples for Absolutely Incredible Kid Day®

-Absolutely Incredible Kid Day® is right around the corner (March 21)!
+Absolutely Incredible Kid Day® is right around the corner (third Thursday in March)!
 If you find yourself running a little low on creativity, here are some ideas to help get you started writing/telling a kid in your life why they are absolutely incredible:

 + Try using a different word than incredible: Is your kid amazing?
 Wonderful?
 Inspiring?
 Spectacular?
 Impressive?
 Great?
 Marvelous?
 Fantastic?
 What about a more specific characteristic?
 Is your kid creative?
 Passionate?
 Generous?
 Caring?
 Determined?
 Confident?
 Compassionate?
 Do they make you smile?
 Laugh?
 Proud?
 Excited?
 Challenged to think in a different way?
 Inspired?
 Energized?
 There are thousands of ways to express how incredible your kid is.
 Don’t feel that you have to settle for one word!